| Questions on Partial Pressures Your feedback on these

 From the stoichiometry,

-so the total moles of gas remains unchanged and also the temperature
+2 moles of reactants produce 2 moles of product, so the total moles of gas remains unchanged and also the temperature

 is unchanged.